Last Updated: 10/12/20 | October 12th, 2020

 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
-My favorite places to stay in Reykjavik are:
+Two of favorite places to stay in Reykjavik are:

 Don’t Forget Travel Insurance